 298 apps screened and evaluated, of which 65 met inclusion criteria

-Conclusion: “The median number of evidence-informed practices was 1, with no apps having more than six and only nine apps including four to six..
+Conclusion: “The median number of evidence-informed practices was 1, with no apps having more than 6 and only 9 apps including 4–6.
 These findings identify serious weaknesses in the currently available Arabic weight-loss apps.”

 Category: Mental health (Radovic 2016)